top of page

 This is where techniques like cognitive shuffling come in because they offer a way to interrupt the circle of intrusive thoughts, which should allow the calming influence of the parasympathetic nervous system to come online.

-Okay, so what is this technique and how do we do it?
-The name makes it sound more complicated that it is!
+Okay, so what exactly is this technique?
+The name makes it sound more complicated than it is!

 In simple terms, cognitive shuffling is a mental exercise designed to help induce sleepiness by occupying our minds with a simple, non-stressful task.